 Spider-Man: Far from Home picks up directly from the finale of Avengers Endgame, with a high school video that provides some wonderful tongue in cheek moments alongside a Whitney Houston classic.
-This humour continues throughout the first 30 minutes, with some brilliant comedic references to the disappearance, then reappearance of millions of people, something that the more serious Avengers Endgame brushed over in one of its many plot holes.
+This humour continues throughout the first 30 minutes.
+With some brilliant comedic references to the disappearance, then reappearance of millions of people.
+Something that the more serious Avengers Endgame brushed over in one of its many plot holes.
 Humour is well timed, playing to the strengths of its predecessor Homecoming perfectly.
-However, what starts in the same vein as Homecoming quickly turns into a continuation of the Endgame story, that while clever in construct, never allows Tom Holland’s awkward teenage Spider-Man to shine in the same way he did in his first film.
+However, what starts in the same vein as Homecoming quickly turns into a continuation of the Endgame story.
+And while clever in construct, it never allows Tom Holland’s awkward teenage Spider-Man to shine in the same way he did in his first film.

 However, despite these core weaknesses, Far from Home is also full of love for the Spider-Man character.
 Offering a visual treat from start to finish, with some of the best action set pieces seen in any Spider-Man film outing.
 Much of this is achieved by cleverly taking the character out of New York, offering a fresh feel to the action that ensues, while giving the character a more global dimension.